Small BusinessMarch 19, 202624 min read

 Choosing a tool by feature count.
 The vendor with the longest feature list is not necessarily the best fit.
 What matters is how well the tool handles your specific document types, integrations, and volume.

-What Document Workflow Automation Will Not Solve
+What Document Workflow Automation Won't Solve

 This section exists because most guides in this category do not include it.
+That is a disservice to the people reading them.

 It will not fix broken underlying processes.
 If your approval process is ambiguous — people are not sure who should approve what, at what thresholds — automation will surface that confusion faster, but it will not resolve it.
 Define your processes clearly before automating them.